chewxy/hm/README.md

 This package is go-gettable: `go get -u github.com/chewxy/hm`

 There are very few dependencies that this package uses.
 Therefore there isn't a need for vendoring tools.
+However, package hm DOES provide a `Gopkg.toml` and `Gopkg.lock` for any potential users of the [dep](https://github.com/golang/dep) tool.

 Here is a listing of the dependencies of `hm`: